The Rite (2011 film): Plot

 In Italy, Michael meets Angelina, also taking the course.
 He soon learns that she is a reporter who has been asked to cover the course for a newspaper article in the Dominican.
 Father Xavier notes Michael's skepticism and very tentative faith and asks him to meet a renowned friend, a Welsh Jesuit exorcist named Father Lucas.
 Michael meets Father Lucas at his home, where he also meets one of the priest's patients: a pregnant sixteen-year-old girl named Rosaria, who is possessed and Lucas is trying to exorcise.
 It is later revealed that she had been raped and abandoned by her father, which led to her possession.
 However, Michael remains skeptical, even after witnessing several preternatural events, such as the girl coughing up three long nails and speaking English fluently.
 She even pointedly reminds Michael of the last patient he anointed and of his loathing for his own father.
 Angelina requests Michael to relay any information he gets from Father Lucas to her, as the latter has always refused to be interviewed by her, which Michael declines.
 Rosaria tries to drown herself and is hospitalized.
 In the hospital, Father Lucas performs another exorcism.
 Rosaria miscarries; the baby dies from cardiac arrest, and the mother from major hemorrhaging.
 Disheartened, Father Lucas feels he has failed her.
 After this Michael decides to confide with Angelina.

 After Rosaria's death, Father Lucas begins behaving strangely.
 Michael and Angelina find him sitting outside his house in the rain.
 Father Lucas takes them into his house and, knowing himself to be possessed, requests that Michael bring Father Xavier to perform the exorcism.
 Angelina and Michael try desperately to contact and find Father Xavier, but the latter has gone to Civitavecchia for three days.
 Michael decides to perform the exorcism himself with Angelina.
 After constant rebuking by the demon and a long, drawn-out fight, Michael regains his lost faith and is able to force the demon to reveal its name, Baal.
 He completes the exorcism, saying that he believes the demon exists, and he believes in an all powerful God as well.
 The demon leaves Father Lucas.
 Michael bids goodbye to Father Lucas, returning to the United States.

-The film ends with Michael, having decided to become a priest after all, receiving a letter that Angelina has published an article on exorcism.
+Michael, having decided to become a priest after all, receives a letter that Angelina has published an article on the exorcism.
 Father Michael then enters a confessional to hear a girl's confession in his church.